codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/manual-code-control.md

 This mechanism is a convenient way to remove definitions and code sections from C# code that are fundamentally untranslatable to C++, replacing them with translatable equivalents or inserting stubs.
 However, this tool should be used with caution to avoid unexpected pitfalls:

 1. By inserting such a condition, you create code that will never be tested except when translated to C++.
 This often leads to situations where the C++ section becomes outdated or even inconsistent with the rest of the code.
 Errors arise that aren't visible in the IDE, but only in the translator's compilation error log (*translatorSourceErrors.log*), which is rarely noticed.
 1. Quite often, adequate alternatives that would allow replacing non-translatable code with translatable code simply don't exist, or they're not entirely equivalent.
 This forces developers to resort to various hacks and tricks that result in difficult-to-diagnose failures.
-For example, attempting to "cut out" the `vritual` keyword from a generic method (virtual methods cannot be templates in C++) will sooner or later result in code that compiles but doesn't run correctly.
+For example, attempting to "cut out" the `virtual` keyword from a generic method (virtual methods cannot be templates in C++) will sooner or later result in code that compiles but doesn't run correctly.
 1. This approach is fundamentally C#-intrusive, and not all team policies allow polluting the source code of the translated project with such directives.

 There's also a special symbol, `__roslyn`, which indicates that the project is being translated using the modern, Roslyn-based translator, rather than the older NRefactory-based one.
 This option will be useful for teams gradually migrating from the old translator to the new one, to avoid breaking backward compatibility.